-Year Ended January 31,
+Year e ended January 31,

 2014 2013

 Expected volatility 32.9% 31.3%

 Expected term (in years) 3 3

 Risk-free interest rate 0.35%-0.80% 0.31%-0.39%

-Expected dividend yield -% -%
+Expected dividend yield

 We will continue to use judgment in evaluating the assumptions utilized for our stock-based compensation expense calculations on a prospective basis.

 In addition to the assumptions used in the Black-Scholes option-pricing model, the amount of stock-based compensation expense we recognize in our financial statements includes an estimate of stock option forfeitures.
 We estimate our forfeiture rate based on an analysis of our actual forfeitures and will continue to evaluate the appropriateness of the forfeiture rate based on actual forfeiture experience, analysis of employee turnover and other factors.
 Changes in the estimated forfeiture rate can have a significant impact on our stock-based compensation expense as the cumulative effect of adjusting the rate is recognized in the period the forfeiture estimate is changed.
 If a revised forfeiture rate is higher than the previously estimated forfeiture rate, an adjustment is made that will result in a decrease to the stock-based compensation expense recognized in the financial statements.
 If a revised forfeiture rate is lower than the previously estimated forfeiture rate, an adjustment is made that will result in an increase to the stock-based compensation expense recognized in our financial statements.

-Significant factors, assumptions and methodologies used in determining fair value of our common stock

-The valuation of our common stock was performed in accordance with the guidelines outlined in the American Institute of Certified Public Accountants Practice Aid, Valuation of Privately-Held-Company Equity Securities Issued as Compensation.
-In order to value our common stock, we first determined our business enterprise value and then allocated this business enterprise value to our common stock and common stock equivalents.
+Significant factors, assumptions and methodologies used in determining fair value of our common stock determined our business enterprise value and then allocated this business enterprise value to our common stock and common stock equivalents.
 Our business enterprise value was estimated using a combination of two generally accepted approaches: the income approach and the market-based approach.
 The income approach estimates enterprise value based on the estimated present value of future net cash flows the business is expected to generate over its remaining life.
 The estimated present value is calculated using a discount rate reflective of the cost of capital associated with an investment in a similar company and risks associated with our cash flow projections.
 Our discounted cash flow projections are sensitive to highly subjective assumptions that we were required to make each valuation date.
 The market-based approach measures the value of a business through an analysis of recent sales or offerings of comparable investments or assets, and in our case, focuses on comparing us to the group of peer companies.
 In applying this method, valuation multiples are derived from historical operating data of the peer company group.
 We then apply multiples to our operating data to arrive at a range of indicated values of the company.
 For each valuation, we prepared a financial forecast to be used in the computation of the value of invested capital for both the market approach and income approach.
-The financial forecast took into account our past results and expected future financial performance.
+The financial forecasts took into account our past results and expected future financial performance.
 As an additional indicator of fair value, we considered an arm's-length transaction involving the potential sale and purchase of our capital stock by an unsolicited investor occurring near the respective valuation dates.
-There is inherent uncertainty in
+There is inherent uncertainty in these estimates as the assumptions used are highly subjective and subject to changes as a result of new operating data and economic and other conditions that impact our business.